How Does The Muscular System Interact With The Digestive System

 Definitions and Functions

-The digestive system is an intricate network of organs that work in concert to convert food into energy and basic nutrients to feed the entire body.
-This system extracts nutrients from food to provide energy for various bodily functions.
+The digestive system is an layered network of organs that work in concert to convert food into energy and basic nutrients to feed the entire body.
+That said, this system extracts nutrients from food to provide energy for various bodily functions.
 It breaks down food into smaller components that can be absorbed into the bloodstream and used by cells for growth, repair, and energy production.
-The digestive system also eliminates undigested waste products from the body.
+The digestive system also eliminates undigested waste products from the body It's one of those things that adds up..

 The muscular system, on the other hand, consists of all the muscles in the body, which are primarily responsible for movement.
-Muscles facilitate movement by contracting and relaxing, allowing the body to perform a wide range of activities, from walking to breathing.
-In the context of digestion, smooth muscles are critical because they control the involuntary movements that propel food through the digestive tract.
+That's why in the context of digestion, smooth muscles are critical because they control the involuntary movements that propel food through the digestive tract.
+Muscles enable movement by contracting and relaxing, allowing the body to perform a wide range of activities, from walking to breathing.
 These muscles work without conscious control, ensuring that digestion proceeds smoothly and efficiently.

 The Three Types of Muscle Tissue